-- Do not perform any “spinal twists” with people having problems (bulging, slipped or broken disks, hernias) with the vertebral column.
+- Do not perform any spinal twists or spinal cracks with people having problems with the vertebral column (think of bulging, slipped or broken disks, hernias).

 - Do not massage on the abdominal area if the receiver has just finished a meal, has serious stomach or intestinal problems.

-- Do not massage, give strong (acu)pressure, or rub intensively on “thin skin.”
+- Do not massage, give strong acupressure or pressure, or rub intensively on “thin skin.”

 - Do not massage on “tired muscles,” which means that people who have done heavy sports or physical workout in the 48 hours preceding, should not receive a massage.
 On the other hand, persons who have just done a heavy workout (maximum a few hours before the massage), will benefit from stretching exercises.